tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-anki.md

 *New/review order* appears to be the new equivalent of the **Show new cards after reviews** setting that was formerly under [Preferences](#preferences).
 To maintain the same behavior, set it to "Show after reviews".
+You always want to finish your reviews first before learning new cards.
+New cards may slow you down and prevent you from finishing your reviews.

 If you have [New cards/day](#new-cards) set to 0, this setting should have no effect.